SwedbankPay/developer.swedbankpay.com/payment-instruments/swish/redirect.md

 *   You need to redirect the payer to the payment page to enter the Swish registered mobile number.
     This triggers the initiation of a sales transaction.
-*   Swedbank Pay handles the dialogue with Swish and the consumer confirms the purchase in the Swish app.
+*   Swedbank Pay handles the dialogue with Swish and the payer confirms the purchase in the Swish app.
 *   Swedbank Pay will redirect the payer's browser to - or display directly in the iFrame - one of two specified URLs, depending on whether the payment